RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-02-01-thoughts-on-space.md

 actually selling kits for infecting yourself with hookworms or whipworms to aid in treating various auto-immune diseases.

+Long story short, I ended up infecting myself with hookworms, and I've had them for the last few years.

+One of the things that I've found about having allergies: it's incredibly important for me to be able to control at least one space pretty much totally so I can keep it as close to allergen free as possible.
+This is difficult, but definitely doable, and over the years out of necessity I have gotten pretty good at the aggregate of habits and rituals needed to keep a space fit for my habitation.

 Random anecdotes I could throw in:

 - How much work one can get done when you only sleep for 3-4 hours a